nabeelaa/Android/WordScramble/UserManual.md

 **Software Description**

-SDPScramble is an application which allows users to enjoy solving scramble puzzles.
+Word Scramble is an application which allows users to enjoy solving scramble puzzles.
 The application provides a platform to build an active and engaging community as players will be able to put others to the challenge by creating their own scrambles and see how well other players are scoring.
 This application is a beta version and operates on mobile devices with Android operating system.

 **Organization of Manual**